harshinirhsv/Tracking_attendance_using_face_recognition/README.md

 3.Click Enroll face button to take images.
-4.Click save profile and enter your new password 5.Click again save profile and enter your registered password 6.click Track attendance to save your attendance 7.click exit
+4.Click save profile and enter your new password 5.Click again save profile and enter your registered password 6.click Track attendance to save your attendance and click q to exit from frame 7.click exit